 We are exposed to credit losses through our receivables from customers.
 Our expected loss allowance methodology for receivables is developed using our historical collection experience, current and future economic market conditions and a review of the current aging status and financial condition of our customers.
 Specific allowance amounts are established to record the appropriate allowance for customers that have an identified risk of default.
 General allowance amounts are established based upon our assessment of expected credit losses for our receivables by aging category.
 Balances are written off when they are ultimately determined to be uncollectible.
-We considered the current and expected future economic and market conditions surrounding the COVID-19 pandemic and increased the overall reserve for credit losses by \$0.2 million for the three months ended March 31, 2020.
-Due to uncertainties arising from the COVID-19 pandemic, we may need to make adjustments to this estimate in future periods.
+We considered the current and expected future economic and market conditions surrounding the COVID-19 pandemic, however, no additional reserve was required for the three months ended June 30, 2020.
+We will continue to monitor the impact of COVID-19 pandemic and we may need to make further adjustments to this estimate in future periods.